PIERS-Lab/Norm-Violation-Research/README.md

 Hello!
-This github contains all of the custom behaviors and functions for any robots used in the Trust and Teamwork (name WIP) study.
+This github contains all of the custom behaviors and functions for any robots used in the Delivery Debacles study.

 ### A brief study description:
   The robots are expected to be able to participate in a simple game where they "own" an object and bring it to the designated location (specific mechanics are still being developed),